 A chevron

-• Remove any debris or loose items, such as branches and firewood, from around your property.
-Bring pets indoors as they can become unsettled during a storm.
+• Bring pets inside as they can become unsettled during a storm.

 • Check on your neighbours and anyone who may need help.